 Elevate mealtime with our most premium cuts of beef, pork, chicken - plus an extra handpicked item with each delivery.
 Variety matters.
-Cuts can vary.
+Cuts can vary based on availability.

 As an amateur chef, Matthew Lawrence quickly learned that the quality of meat used in a meal has a huge impact on the final product.
 As he catered local weddings and competitions, he struggled to find local and sustainable meat from farmers nearby.
 To improve his craft and provide a better alternative to grocery store meats, Matthew and his wife Jesie decided to create what they were searching for by starting their own sustainable multi-species pasture farm in Sylacauga, Alabama.
 After all, as Matthew says, nature is where all the activity happens.